1 bedroom apartment located walking distance from

 The flooring is done in Florentine tiles and parquet.

-The apartment provides a television, wireless internet, independent heating, hot-water, washing machine, bed linens and blankets, table linens, bath towels, pots and dishes, electric oven, microwave, refrigerator, freezer, iron, ironing-board and hair-dryer.
+The apartment provides a television, free wireless internet, independent heating, hot-water, washing machine, bed linens and blankets, table linens, bath towels, pots and dishes, electric oven, microwave, refrigerator, freezer, iron, ironing-board and hair-dryer.

 On request you can also rent the CAMPUCCIO2 apartment, approximately 30 square meters (350 square feet), overlooks the road that, however, is not busy, and consists of a full kitchen, a double room (with 2 single beds or 1 double) and bathroom with shower.
 Sleeps max: 2 people.